Hellmuth Mäder: Early life

 Hellmuth Mäder was a native of Rotterode, Thuringia, which at the time of his birth was in the Province of Hesse-Nassau, German Empire.

 On April 1, 1928, Mäder joined the German police as an officer candidate, attending the Bonn State Police Academy, the State Police School for Weapons and Physical Training in Spandau near Berlin, the Eiche Higher State Police School, and the School for Technology and Transport in Berlin-Tempelhof.
 On April 1, 1933, he was promoted to police lieutenant and exactly one year later to police oberleutnant.

 On 1 October 1935, Mäder joined the Wehrmacht as a first lieutenant.

 World War II

 1939–1941

-Between August and December 1939, he served as an junior officer in the 34th Infantry Division, after which he completed a three-month general staff course at the Dresden War Academy.
+Between August and December 1939, he served as a junior officer in the 34th Infantry Division, after which he completed a three-month general staff course at the Dresden War Academy.

 In the spring of 1940, Oberleutnant Mäder commanded the 522nd Infantry Regiment's 14th Company in the newly-formed 297th Infantry Division, which was not deployed in the Battle of France.
 In late 1940, he was appointed commander of the 522nd Infantry Regiment's III Battalion and served in that post during the opening phase of Operation Barbarossa.